iTwin/itwinjs-core/docs/learning/ui/core/index.md

 # The ui-core package

 The `@bentley/ui-core` package contains general purpose React components, such as Button, ContextMenu, Dialog, MessageBox, SearchBox, RadialMenu and SplitButton.
-It also contains various input components, such as Input, Radio, Checkbox, NumericInput, Select, Slider and Toggle, and components for styled text.
+It also contains various input components, such as Input, Radio, Checkbox, NumberInput, Select, Slider and Toggle, and components for styled text.

 ## Topics